-(ii) whether, at the time of application, the natural gas gathering system has or will have existing capacity to gather the anticipated natural gas production volume from the well prior to the date of first production; and
+(ii) whether the natural gas gathering system has or will have capacity to gather the anticipated natural gas production volume from the well prior to the date of first production; and

 (iii) whether the operator anticipates the operator's existing well(s) connected to the same segment or portion of the natural gas gathering system, referenced in Subparagraph (iv) of Paragraph (2) of Subsection D or 19.15.27.9 NMAC will continue to be able to meet anticipated increases in line pressure caused be the well and the operator's plan to manage production in response to the increased line pressure.

-(3) The operator may assert submit a request asserting confidentiality for information specified in Paragraph (2) of Subsection D of 19.15.27.9 NMAC pursuant to, which the division will review in accordance with Section 71-2-8 NMSA 1978.
+(3) The operator may assert confidentiality for information specified in Paragraph (2) of Subsection D of 19.15.27.9 NMAC pursuant to Section 71-2-8 NMSA 1978.